History of Tulsa County Medical Society Foundation Scholarship Fund Trust

 Tulsa County Medical Society Foundation is now receiving applications from eligible medical students for its 2023-2024 Scholarship Awards.
 These are cash grants which do not have to be repaid.

-To be eligible, students must be in good standing and enrolled in their 2nd, 3rd or 4th year (in the 2022-2023 academic year) at OU School of Community Medicine-Tulsa or OSU College of osteopathic Medicine-Tulsa.
-Applications must be received by TCMS by Monday, August 15th.
+To be eligible, students must be in good standing and enrolled in their 2nd, 3rd or 4th year (in the 2023-2024 academic year) at OU School of Community Medicine-Tulsa or OSU College of Osteopathic Medicine-Tulsa.
+Applications must be received by TCMS by Monday, August 31st.

-All applicants will be notified of the results and recipients will be announced during the month of September.
-A reception will be held in the fall to distribute the scholarship awards.
+All applicants will be notified of the results and recipients will be announced during the month of October.
+Scholarship awardees will be recognized at the TCMS Annual Meeting in November.

 Previous recipients are not eligible to apply.